EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 For an explanation of the architecture, [see here](../README.md#how-it-works).

 ## Overview
-EdgeX device service for communicating with USB cameras attached to Linux OS platforms.
+The EdgeX usb device service is designed for communicating with USB cameras attached to Linux OS platforms.
+This guide will help configure and build the usb device service and start streaming video from the USB camera.

 This service provides the following capabilities:
 - V4L2 API to get camera metadata
 - Camera status